Oxford and Cambridge Boat Race | 7 fun facts

 Posted on April 1st, 2022

-We went out this morning following the Oxford crew train ahead of this weekend’s Oxford Cambridge Boat Race.
+Last year we went out one morning following the Oxford crew train ahead of this weekend’s Oxford Cambridge Boat Race.
 This annual race is a firm fixture in the elite rowing calendar and watched worldwide.
 The men and women that take part are the fittest of the fit.

 7 Fun Facts | Oxford and Cambridge Boat Race